Mandeep-Andey/MZA0274-FALL2025-SQA/SQA-REPO.md

 To verify the forensics, I ran the tool against a dummy script (```sample_ml_code.py```) that I created with observed anti-patterns.
 The tool successfully generated a ```forensics.log``` file with a complete audit of the events.

 ![alt text](images/forensics.png)
-_Figure_ 2: The generated forensics.log file showing timestamped _security events._
+_Figure 2_ : The generated forensics.log file showing timestamped _security events._

 ## 4\.
 Activity 4.c: Continuous Integration (CI)
 ---------------------------------------------